BlairStrong/BlairStrong/README.md

 # Welcome to my GitHub page!

-My name is Blair and I am a junior software engineer based in south West, UK.
-I am passionate about building software that makes a difference in people's lives and am constantly learning new technologies and programming languages to expand my skillset.
+I'm a engineer based in South West, UK.
+I currently use Python as a cyber engineer, but also write I am passionate about building software that makes a difference in people's lives and am constantly learning new technologies and programming languages to expand my skillset.

 ## Skills

 - Programming languages: Python
-- Technologies: RESTful APIS Django, SQLITE3, SpaCy, NumPy, Pandas,
+- Technologies: RESTful APIS, Django, Flask, algorythm design, Javascript, C#.

 ## Projects